sgignoux/sicp-solutions.net/content/post/SICP-Solution-Exercise-1-7.md

 **Solution:**

-First, lets experiment with a few cases:
+First, lets experiment with a few cases in the interpreter:

 ```scheme
 (sqrt 1234567890123)